LattVines/Library-Homepage-Event-Announcement-Game/README.txt

 *** Credits ****
-Code and Game desgin by:
+Code and Game design by:
 The Tartle Wizard
 https://www.patreon.com/tartle_games